thorlangestrand/BooruDownloader/README.md

 - Anime-Pictures
 - smtgbooru

-Search is done the same way it would be for site the data is being requested from
+Search is done the exact same way it would be done on the sites

 ## Usage
 ### Downloading